Steve Jobs, the co-founder and CEO of Apple Inc., has died on October 5th 2011 at the age of 56.

 Steal great ideas

-Read a lot, open your mind to ideas and look at the world with the “I’ve got to write about this” mindset.
-You will find ideas in everything, ideas that you can steal and convert to your blogging field.
+Read a lot, open your mind to new ideas and look at the world with the “I’ve got to write about this” mindset.
+You will be surprised at how easy it is to forget about your writer’s block.
+You will find ideas in everything, ideas that you can “steal”, take inspiration from and convert into amazing concepts that will get results in your blogging field.

 We have always been shameless about stealing great ideas.